 A native of New Houlka, James Matthew Hood has served as the 39th attorney general of Mississippi since 2003.
-He is currently the only Democrat holding statewide elected office in Mississippi.
+At the time, he was the only Democrat holding statewide elected office in Mississippi.

 After receiving his J.D. degree from the University of Mississippi in 1988, he served as a clerk with the Mississippi Supreme Court, an assistant attorney general and as district attorney for the Mississippi Third Judicial District.